caioreix/ChatHistory/README.md

 - Press **Down Arrow** to navigate down through your message history
 - Press **Right Arrow** to complete the currently suggested message

+# Breaking Changes

+**Update from 1.0.0 to 1.1.0:**

+- The chat history format has changed from base64 encoding to URL-escaped strings.
+- To convert your old history file:
+  - On **Windows**: Download and drag your old history file onto `convert.bat`.
+  - On **Unix/Linux**: Download and drag your old history file onto `convert.bash`.
+- The new history file location is:
+  `/BepInEx/config/ChatHistory/chat.history`

 ## Configuration

 After running the plugin once, a configuration file will be created at: